vfarcic/devops24/manuscript/04-helm.md

 po/jenkins-...
 0/1   Terminating 0        5m
 ```

 Everything is gone except the Pod that is still `terminating`.
-Soon it will dissapear as well and there will be no trace of Jenkins anywhere in the cluster.
+Soon it will disappear as well, and there will be no trace of Jenkins anywhere in the cluster.
 At least, that's what we're hoping for.

 Let's check the status of the `jenkins` Chart.